coboware/atomic-host-samba/README.md

-# Atomic Host Samba
+# Atomic Host Samba Sidecar
-This container adds samba sharing on atomic host, which enables remote development.
+This sidecar container adds samba sharing on atomic host, which enables remote development.

 Special for MACos the image contains avahi and .DS_Store ._* files are deleted.